 - 1. The simulation program shall calculate the HVAC TSPR based only on the input for the proposed design and the requirements of Section 409.
 The calculation procedure shall not allow the user to directly modify the building component characteristics of the standard reference design. - 2.
-Performance analysis tools shall meet meeting the applicable subsections of Section 409 and be tested according toin accordance with ASHRAE Standard 140, except for Sections 7 and 8 of Standard 140, shall be permitted to be approved.
-The required tests shall include building thermal envelope and fabric load test (Sections 5.2.1, 5.2.2, and 5.2.3), ground coupled slab-on-grade analytical verification tests (Section 5.2.4), space-cooling equipment performance tests (Section 5.3), space-heating equipment performance tests (Section 5.4), and air-side HVAC equipment analytical verifi-cation test (Section 5.5), along with the associated reporting (Section 6).
+Performance analysis tools meeting the applicable subsections of Section 409 and tested according to ASHRAE Standard 140, except for Sections 7 and 8 of Standard 140, shall be permitted to be approved.
+The required tests shall include building thermal envelope and fabric load test (Sections 5.2.1, 5.2.2, and 5.2.3), ground coupled slab-on-grade analytical verification tests (Section 5.2.4), space-cooling equipment performance tests (Section 5.3), space-heating equipment performance tests (Section 5.4), and air-side HVAC equipment analytical verification test (Section 5.5), along with the associated reporting (Section 6).
 Tools are permitted to be approved based on meeting a specified threshold for a jurisdiction.
 The code official shall be permitted to approve tools for a specified application or limited scope. - 3.
 The test results and modeler reports shall be posted on a publicly available website and shall include the test re-sults of the simulation programs and input files used for generating the results along with the results of the other simulation programs included in ASHRAE Standard 140 Annexes B8 and B16.
 The modeler report in Standard 140 Annex A2 Attachment A2.7 shall be completed for results exceeding the maximum or falling below the minimum of the reference values and for omitted results. - 4.
-The simulation program shall have the ability to explicitly model part-load performance curves or other part-load adjustment methods based on manufacturer's part-load performance data for mechanical equipment. - 5.
-The code official shall be permitted to approve specific software deemed to meet these requirements in accordance with Section C101.5.1.
+The simulation program shall have the ability to explicitly model part-load performance curves or other part-load adjustment methods based on manufacturer's part-load performance data for mechanical equipment.